silnrsi/wstr/src/content/docs/topics/analysis/analysis-overview.md

-Linguistic computing is currently undergoing something of a revolution as some long standing difficult problems are starting to fall at the feet of large langauge models.
+Linguistic computing is currently undergoing something of a revolution as some long standing difficult problems are starting to fall at the feet of large language models.
 These include problems like converting text to audible speech or the reverse: speech to text.
 Machine translation is also a task that LLMs help with.
-Given we are at the start of such a revolution, the support is particularly weak for what are classed as digitally disadvantaged languages and is highly application specific.
+Given we are at the start of such a revolution, the support is particularly weak for what are classed as digitally disadvantaged languages and is highly application-specific.
 This means that the general principles of description and sharing between applications are yet to be worked out.
 This does not, though, reduce the demand and expectation of users of languages that they not be left behind.